imagment/Silver-On-Dev-/game-info.md

 Whenever a Vec2 is used, it is automatically converted into a Vec3 by setting the z component to 0.** <br> <br>

 ### Camera
-**NOTE: All camera related functions are in the class 'Camera'**<br>
+**NOTE: All camera-related functions are in the class 'Camera'**<br>
-To set the camera position, you can use this function.<br>
+You can use this function to set the camera position.<br>
 `void setCam(Vec3 pos, Vec3 scale, int depth);`
 <br>
 Example usage:
 ```cpp
 silver.camera.setCam(Vec2(int,int),Vec2(int,int),int);
 ```
-Then this sets the camera position to the first parameter pos, and sets the camera size to the second parameter scale.
-And the camera depth would be the third parameter depth. <br>
+Then this sets the camera position to the first parameter pos and the camera size to the second parameter scale.
+The camera depth would be the third parameter depth. <br>

-Also, there are a variety of function that can control the camera
+Also, there are a variety of functions that can control the camera
 ```
 void flipCamera(int X, int Y); // 1 not toggle, -1 toggle
 void SetCameraFlip(int X, int Y); // 1 normal, -1 mirror